 Birds usually travel in groups.
 Alarming numbers of birds in a single area for more than a short period of time usually indicates infestation.
 Large quantities of discarded feathers often signal nearby nests.
 Canada geese and pigeons, in particular, leave behind vast amounts of bird poop, and other species of pest birds behave in much the same way.
 Identification of bird poop regularly points to nesting and the likelihood of infestation.

 The most telltale signs of infestation include visible nests in undesired areas, large accumulations of bird droppings, feather debris from moltings, and the unusually prevalent presence of birds for long durations of time.
-Holes in walls, missing siding, or regular unwanted contact with birds also indicate pest bird infestations.
+Holes in walls, missing siding, or regular unwanted contact with birds also indicate pest bird infestations, learn more at 24/7 Wildlife Control.

 Regularly cleaning the eaves or other areas of standing structures that birds may find suitable for living like attics often reduces the likelihood of bird infestations.
 Some species rely on humans for food.
 Refrain from feeding birds known to depend on people for scraps to lower the chances of other birds flocking to the area for the same hospitality.
 Birds usually congregate in large numbers and typically communicate newfound sources of food to one another, For more information Click Here.